MMeiners/Portfolio/README.md

 ### Prior Work Examples
 1. [Before and After](PriorWorkExamples/BeforeAndAfterReports): Report redesign example with approach explained
-2. [Database Diagram](PriorWorkExamples/DatabaseDiagrams): OLTP database design project
-3. [SQL Code](PriorWorkExamples/SqlCode): Data is messy, here's how a missing field problem was solved
+2. [SQL Code](PriorWorkExamples/SqlCode): Data is messy, here's how a missing field problem was solved